 Classical & World LanguagesWorld Languages Curriculum PhilosophyIn accordance with the Philosophy of Curriculum for the Franklin Township District, the World Language Department believes that the continuous and consistent study of a world language fosters respect for the cultural and linguistic diversity that exists in our society.
 Our curriculum provides an emphasis on communication via immersion in the target language and engages students of all learning styles through activities and assessments geared towards three modes of communication:

 Our goal is to prepare students for life beyond high school by promoting interaction with people of other cultures, by making connections to other disciplines and by using authentic materials to simulate real life language experiences.

-Expose students to the target language in an immersions setting
+- Expose students to the target language in an immersion setting

 We will know we have achieved this vision when our students:

-Demonstrate comprehension of spoken and written language as expressed by speakers of the target language in formal an informal settings through appropriate responses according to their proficiency level
+- Demonstrate comprehension of spoken and written language as expressed by speakers of the target language in formal and informal settings through appropriate responses according to their proficiency level